Skip to main content

 • No document input required — the template provides the form structure

-The Text input provides instructions or data to use for filling.
-Connect this to an Extract node’s JSON output (which converts to text instructions).
+The JSON input provides instructions/data for filling.
+Connect this to an Extract node’s JSON output for end-to-end automation.

 Logic Nodes